ghall89/hops/README.md

 ### Installing Packages

-You can search for and install packages by running hops without any flags, or with the `--install` or `-i` flags
+You can search for and install packages by running hops without any flags, or with the `--add` or `-a` flags

 ### Uninstalling Packages

-Coming soon!
+You can uninstall Homebrew packages by running hops with the `--remove` or `-r` flags

 ### Adding Taps

-You can add Homebrew taps with the `--tap` or `-t` flags
+You can add Homebrew taps by running hops with the `--tap` or `-t` flags

 ## Building From Source